sdadh01/deploy_listener/README.md

 modify for your own use.
 Maintenance on this project will be ad hoc.
 I'll watch for pull requests but can't guarantee a turn around time.

+deploy_listener should run on any server supporting ruby.
+However, it has only been tested on Linux (Ubuntu, RHEL and CentOS).

 # Usage

 - Create a deploy_listener_config.yml file as described below